401-advanced-javascript-Rashid/data-structures-and-algorithms/README.md

 ## Author: Rashid-Alsawalqa

-# Code Challenge // Shift an Array
+# Code Challenge // Array Binary Search
 Write a function that shifts the order of any array with numbers and inserts a number into the middle

 ## Links and Resources